isc-projects/kea/doc/sphinx/arm/agent.rst

 When files are used, they are read when the configuration is loaded, to detect configuration errors as soon as possible.

-Hook libraries can be loaded by the Control Agent in the same way as they are loaded by the DHCPv4 and DHCPv6 servers.
+Hook libraries can be loaded by :iscman:`kea-ctrl-agent` in the same way as they are loaded by :iscman:`kea-dhcp4` and :iscman:`kea-dhcp6`.
 The CA currently supports one hook point - ``control_command_receive`` - which makes it possible to delegate the processing of some commands to the hook library.
-The ``hooks-libraries`` list contains the list of hook libraries that should be loaded by the CA, along with their configuration information specified with ``parameters``.
+The ``hooks-libraries`` list contains the list of hook libraries that should be loaded by :iscman:`kea-ctrl-agent`, along with their configuration information specified with ``parameters``.

 Please consult :ref:`logging` for the details on how to configure